Genentech/psborrow2/README.md

 ## Overview

-`psborrow2` is an R package that for conducting Bayesian Dynamic Borrowing (BDB) analyses and simulation studies.[^1] [^2]
+`psborrow2` is an R package that for conducting Bayesian dynamic borrowing analyses and simulation studies.[^1] [^2]
 `psborrow2` has two main objectives:

-1. **Facilitate BDB analyses**. `psborrow2` has a user-friendly interface for conducting BDB analyses that handles the computationally-difficult MCMC sampling on behalf of the user.
+1. **Facilitate Bayesian dynamic borrowing analyses**. `psborrow2` has a user-friendly interface for conducting Bayesian dynamic borrowing analyses using the hierarchical commensurate prior approach that handles the computationally-difficult MCMC sampling on behalf of the user.

-2. **Facilitate simulation studies of BDB**. `psborrow2` includes a framework to compare different trial and BDB characteristics in a unified way in simulation studies to inform trial design.
+2. **Facilitate simulation studies of Bayesian dynamic borrowing**. `psborrow2` includes a framework to compare different trial and borrowing characteristics in a unified way in simulation studies to inform trial design.

 ## Background